CentreForDigitalHumanities/programming-in-python/README.md

 The course was first taught 15-16 November, 2021.

 This repository contains all teaching materials, exercises, solutions and extra resources relevant to the course.
-Where possible, all files are provided as Python Notebooks.
+All files are provided as IPython Notebooks.